The role of information in high dimensional stochastic optimal control: Mean-field approximation

 \subsection{Propagation of Chaos}

 It is often interesting to see what Theorem \ref{thm:mean_field} says about individual particles.
-A propagation of chaos result states that for each particle, its limiting distribution corresponds to an independent Markov process with the mean field empirical measure fixed.
+A propagation of chaos result states that for each agent, its limiting distribution corresponds to an independent Markov process with the mean-field empirical measure fixed.